Define-Designs/stock_ticker_dashboard/trucker_dashboard/README.md

   alternative signal.
 Both the text digest and dashboard card show whichever figure (volume or open interest) qualified the pick.

-Contract data comes from `options_provider.py`, a thin wrapper around yfinance (free Yahoo Finance data) - no signup, no API key, no identity verification, no env vars to set.
-Yahoo doesn't publish greeks, so delta is computed locally with the standard Black-Scholes formula using Yahoo's implied volatility (see `RISK_FREE_RATE` in `config.py`); it's a well-established approximation, not a broker's live greeks feed, but plenty accurate for picking a delta-target strike. yfinance is an unofficial data source (it scrapes Yahoo's public site rather than calling a documented API), so it can occasionally hiccup or get rate-limited - if that ever becomes a problem, `options_provider.py` is an isolated file that can be swapped for a paid provider (Tradier, MarketData.app, etc.) without touching `contract_picker.py` or anything else.
+Yahoo doesn't publish greeks, so delta is computed locally with the standard Black-Scholes formula using Yahoo's implied volatility (see `RISK_FREE_RATE` in `config.py`); it's a well-established approximation, not a broker's live greeks feed, but plenty accurate for picking a delta-target strike.
 If no contract fits the budget/window, the text alert and dashboard fall back to just the stock-level lean with a "no contract found under budget" note.

 ## Track record (win/loss)